 GLA Globalizing the Liberal Arts Conference Report and Presentations

-We have issued a report based on our GLA conference, that includes summaries of the keynote, plenary talks as well as the working group sessions.
+We have issued a report based on our GLA conference, including summaries of the keynote, plenary talks, and the working group sessions.
 The report also includes recommendations for next steps in the final sections.

 This Summary Conference Report can be downloaded at this link: report.on.gla.conference.ver.sept14